 Cut Bank Animal Control and Shelter shall promote the humane treatment of animals and foster respect, understanding and compassion for all creatures.
 We provide care and safe harbor for animals afflicted by neglect, abandonment and abuse.
 We will strive relentlessly to eradicate neglect, abandonment and abuse.
 We work to reunite lost animals with their owners.
 We are dedicated to lowering the numbers of animals needlessly destroyed due to overpopulation by promoting the spaying and neutering of ALL companion animals.
 We will endeavor relentlessly to enhance the bond between humans and animals through adoption, education and services for responsible, compassionate pet ownership.

 Helping the homeless and neglected animals of this community is number one on our list.
-(Check our statistics down below).
-As of April 21st, we have adopted 2 dogs and 2 kittens.
-We have returned to their owners 15 dogs and 3 pups and 1 cat.
-In 2015, we adopted 7 dogs, 7 pups, 7 cats, and 4 kittens.
-We returned to their owners 66 dogs, 1 pup and 5 cats.
-We assisted with an injured hawk that now lives at MT Wildlife Center.
-We assisted Fish, Wildlife and Game with wounded or injured animals.
+From 2004 - November 2018, we have adopted 487 dogs, 547 cats, 2 ferrets, 2 goats and 1 turtle.
+We have returned to their owners 763 dogs, 61 cats, 2 rabbits and 2 ferrets.
+We assist with injured owls, hawks and eagles and other injured animals for Fish, Wildlife and Game.
 In 2013, we were asked to assist with raising an owlet until it was old enough to fly.
 Poor thing kept falling out of its nest.
 The parents provided the food, and we kept the owlet safe.
 The owlet is flying on its own and living in the city park with its parents.
 Our numbers may not sound like a lot but we are proud of them.
 The numbers tell us that the Spay/Neuter Clinics that we attend are reducing the number of animals in our community who would have probably met a horrible fate without the intervention of the Animal Control Officer, Special Services Officer and officers of the Cut Bank Police Department.

 Our animals and the community need this service and we will work tirelessly to make this the best community for animals and humans alike.
 We cannot do this alone and need the help of kind, caring people.
 Help us to write happy endings to our adorable adoptables.